zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Trade<br>
 Rate Limit (NEW): 100times/2s

-This endpoint submit a request to cancel an order.
+This endpoint submit a request to cancel an order based on client-order-id (within 24 hours).

 <aside class="notice">It is suggested to use /v1/order/orders/{order-id}/submitcancel to cancel single order, which is faster and more stable</aside>
 <aside class="warning">This only submit the cancel request, the actual result of the canel request needs to be checked by order status or match result endpoints</aside>